Jakub0101011/Discord-Markdown-text-101/README.md

 ## Syntax Highlighting

 If you really want to spruce up your code blocks, you can denote a specific language for **syntax highlighting**, by typing the name of the language you want the code block to expect right after the first three backticks beginning your code block.
-An examples...

 There are many different languages in place of Markdown that Discord's syntax highlighting support.
 Each different language has its own approach to highlight-able syntax.
 For a full list: https://highlightjs.org/static/demo/.
 Note that you won't be able to view syntax highlighting on the mobile app.